Mark the start of a task that should continue if the app enters the background.

 A handler to be called shortly before the app’s remaining background time reaches 0.
 Use this handler to clean up and mark the end of the background task.
 Failure to end the task explicitly will result in the termination of the app.
 The system calls the handler synchronously on the main thread, blocking the app’s suspension momentarily.

 This method requests additional background execution time for your app.
 Call this method when leaving a task unfinished might be detrimental to your app’s user experience.
 For example, call this method before writing data to a file to prevent the system from suspending your app while the operation is in progress.
-Do not use this method simply to keep your app running after it moves to the background.
+For background tasks requiring more time use BackgroundTasks.

 Each call to this method must be balanced by a matching call to the

 end method.
 Apps running background tasks have a finite amount of time in which to run them.
-(You can find out how much time is available using the
+(You can find out the maximum background time available using the

 background property.)
 If you do not call